portalninja2/USB-Modules/README.md

 choose: getModules -> and get the module again

 #### Option 2
-type: "rmodules" in the main menue -> And install all Modules again.
+type: "rmodules" in the main menu -> And install all Modules again.
 (No Module Datas wil be loss)

 ### How do i install modules?
 ----